patrik1970/generating-pdf-a-with-angular/README.md

 # PDF/A Generator with Angular

 This project is an Angular application that generates PDF/A documents using the `pdfmake` library.
-The application includes a button that, when clicked, generates and downloads a PDF/A-3a compliant document.
+The application includes a button that, when clicked, generates and downloads a PDF/A-3a compliant document.I validated my downloaded PDF/A file on https://www.pdf2go.com/validate-pdfa.
+Just upload your PDF/A file and push the start button on the bottom.Do not forget to select PDF/A standard to PDF/A-3B that we use in our solution.
+Happy Coding!

 ## Project Structure